101 Cooking For Two

 cooked brisket on the grill

-• Remove from grill and wrap in foil and a couple of towels.
+• Remove from the grill, wrap in foil and towels, and rest 1–2 hours.

 cooked brisket on foil